Western States Corrosion Seminar & CP Tester Course - May 6-8, 2008

 Corrosion is a rather complicated phenomenon involving both the material being corroded and the environment in which it is placed.
 Defending against corrosion becomes more feasible if one is able to classify corrosion phenomena based on the underlying mechanism of degradation.
 Fontana and Green pioneered this approach by advocating that corrosion be classified into eight forms, i.e., uniform corrosion, galvanic corrosion, crevice corrosion, pitting corrosion, intergranular corrosion, selective (leaching) corrosion, erosion corrosion, and stress corrosion.
 Each of these forms of corrosion will be discussed with relevant practical examples, and methods of prevention.

-2:30 pm - 3 pm BREAK IN EXHIBIT HALL
+2:30 pm - 3 pm BREAK IN EXHIBIT HALL WITH REFRESHMENTS

 3 pm - 4:30 pm INTRODUCTION TO CORROSION CONTROL DESIGN

-4:30 pm - 6 pm SOCIAL HOUR
+4:30 pm - 6 pm SOCIAL HOUR WITH BAR AND APPETIZERS AT POOL

 8 am - 9:30 am DESIGN AND INSTALLATION OF DEEP ANODE GROUNDBEDS